dsbahia/virtual-pet/README.md

 - As they get older, they get hungrier and less fit 🏋️
 - We can walk our pet to increase it's fitness. 🏃‍♂️
 - We can feed our pet to decrease it's hunger. 🍕
-- We can talk to your pet to see if it needs feeding or walking 🚶
+- We can talk to our pet to see if it needs feeding or walking 🚶
 - If our pet gets too hungry or unfit, it will DIE 💀
 - If our pet gets to 30 days old it will DIE 😢

+## Would you like to play with my pet?

+Open Node REPL in your terminal using node command.

+Copy ```const Pet = require('../src/pet');``` and return.

+Create your pet by entering ```const pet = new Pet('Dal').```

+Once you've done that, you can start taking care of your pet by using the methods provided in the pet.js file located in the src folder.
+These methods include feeding, walking, having babies, and checking on your pet's status.

 ## Contributing